WICG/nav-speculation/no-vary-query.md

 ## Prior art

 This proposal takes some of its inspiration from the existing [`Vary`](https://httpwg.org/specs/rfc7231.html#header.vary) HTTP header, which lets servers indicate what _header names_ should be _included_ when constructing the cache key.
 Unlike for headers, by default responses vary on their URL (including query string), so our proposal uses the `No-Vary-` prefix to show how it's indicating which query parameters should be _excluded_ when constructing the cache key.
-We see these two headers, the existing `Vary` and our proposed `No-Vary-Query`, as part of a general cache-key-construction mechanism, and want all places on the web platform that respect the former to also respect the latter.
+We see these two headers, the existing `Vary` and our proposed `No-Vary-Query`, as part of a general cache-key-construction mechanism, and ideally all places that respect the former will also respect the latter.
+(However, if they don't, the consequence is just fewer cache hits.
+So it isn't mandatory that all parts of the ecosystem immediately upgrade to support `No-Vary-Query`.)

 It is widely recognized that query parameters might interfere with constructing an appropriate cache key.
 Specific CDNs have solutions for this in place already.
 For example, [CloudFlare](https://developers.cloudflare.com/cache/about/cache-keys) allows almost the same level of customization we are proposing here, with their `include` and `exclude` settings which can be given query string parameter names or `*`.
 (Their documentation does not give any indication of how they treat query parameter ordering.)
 And [Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/QueryStringParameters.html#query-string-parameters-optimizing-caching) lets you pick an allowlist of query parameters to cache based on, with the optional of ignoring all of them for caching purposes.
 Indeed, if you just [search for "cache vary query parameters"](https://www.google.com/search?q=cache+vary+query+parameters), you get a large variety of technical documentation on similar solutions throughout the tech stack.
 Although our proposal is aimed at browsers, we are optimistic that CDNs, proxies, and other parts of the HTTP ecosystem might be able to use the information in this header in addition to their vendor-specific solutions.